Men's Basketball Coaching Staff

 Rick Robinson, Assistant Coach

-Rick Robinson is in his fourth season as the Men’s Assistant Coach.
-In his ‘rookie’ year he helped guide the Chiefs to another NJCAA Division II National Tournament berth.
-He brings to the program more than 30 years experience playing, coaching, teaching, mentoring and counseling for a variety of organizations.
-More recently Robinson spent a year as the head sophomore coach at Marmion Academy and two years as the Varsity Assistant.
+Rick Robinson is in his fifth season as the Men’s Assistant Coach.
+In his ‘rookie’ year he helped guide the Chiefs to an NJCAA Division II National Tournament berth.
+In 2012 and 2013 he also helped lead Waubonsee to a pair of Illinois Skyway Collegiate Conference titles.
+Robinson brings to the program more than 30 years experience playing, coaching, teaching, mentoring and counseling for a variety of organizations.
+Just prior to joining the Chiefs’ coaching staff he spent a year as the head sophomore coach at Marmion Academy and two years as the Varsity Assistant.
 He also coached two seasons at K.D.
 Waldo Junior High School on the east side of Aurora.

 Robinson is a 1978 graduate of Aurora East High School where he starred for the Tomcats under legendary coach Ernie Kivisto.
 The 6’6” center was an All-Upstate Eight Conference First Teamer and the Most Valuable Player of both the St. Charles Thanksgiving Tournament and the Tomcats’ Christmas Tournament his senior year.
 He also competed in track and field, setting a school-record in the high jump which stood until 2009.
 He was inducted into the Tomcats’ Athletic Hall of Fame in 2000.